Peace, tranquillity, quietness, rest, CALM COMFORT.

 If you are interested in offering Reflexology in the Workplace, please contact me and I would be more than happy to offer a free consultation to discuss your organisations needs.
 (Rates to be agreed on application)

 Benefits for Employers

 A brief history of reflexology in the workplace

 Some Western countries, more notably Denmark, have been addressing the issue of stress in the work place for a number of years.
-It is known as the country with one of the best work-life balances in all of Europe and they are also the most likely to use reflexology to support their health.
-Studies have been conducted of on-site reflexology in various work forces including councils and the Danish Post Office which have shown:
+It is known as the country with one of the best work-life balances in all of Europe and they are also the most likely to use reflexology to support their health and wellbeing.
+Studies have been conducted of on-site reflexology in various work forces including Councils and the Danish Post Office which have shown: